ctlee/BioChemCoRe-2018/docs/pages/clustering.md

 XXXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX `

-where the "XXXX" represent the indices of the atoms of that selection.
-If any index has fewer than four digits, right justify by adding extra spaces (not tabs).
+where the "XXXX" represent the indices of the atoms of that atom selection.
+If any index has fewer than four digits, it has to be right-justified by adding extra spaces (not tabs).
 We need to create two atom selections, one containing the indices of all the C-alpha carbons (contained in the file alpha_carbons_indices.dat), and one containing the indices of all the active-site atoms (contained in the file active_site_atoms_indices.dat).
 An example file looks something like this:

 `

 [ C-alpha ]

    5   30   36   53   70   87  107  124  141  157  178  190  205  224  241